Abk47/abk47/README.md

 - I love to write computer codes (not spaghetti codes) that create solutions and bring a positive impact to my community 😆

+- ✨ Tech stacks: MERN, PHP, SQL, PL/SQL
-- 🌱 I’m currently learning Mobile Application Development (JAVA, Android Studio, Jetpack Compose)
+- :neckbeard: I’m currently learning Mobile Application Development (JAVA, Android Studio, Jetpack Compose)
 - ⚡ Fun fact: I have never lose in FIFA (Why are doubting? 😕)
 - I am hoping to take part in exciting projects that would level up my skills (Please ignore the commit chart 😂)
 <!--